After UPS and FedEx deliver a package, changes may be applied to your invoice that make the rates different than what you were originally quoted.

 - Your UPS Negotiated Rates were not fully setup in ShipStation.

 If UPS/FedEx charges you differently than you were quoted, the reasons for the changes should be listed on your invoice.

 Here's a specific example of the difference with commercial address quotes versus residential:

 - Commercial Quote (FedEx Ground is always calculated as Commercial)

 - Residential Quote (Use FedEx Home Delivery for residential deliveries)

 Here you can see the actual rate breakdown from the base cost of the shipment and the additional residential fee.

-Please note that quotes in ShipStation are as accurate to the best of our ability, but discrepancies in the rate selection, weight, size, or any other variable of your shipment may change the final fee assessed by your chosen carrier.
+Quotes in ShipStation are as accurate to the best of our ability at the time rates are requested, but discrepancies in the rate selection, weight, size, or any other variable of your shipment may change the final fee assessed by your chosen carrier.